eericzzhao/dsc80-2026-wi/tech_support.md

 mamba env create -f <path_to_file>
 ```

 Here, `<path_to_file>` should be replaced with a path to the `environment.yml` file you just downloaded, which might be in your Downloads or Desktop folder.
 For example: `mamba env create -f /Users/yourusername/Desktop/environment.yml`.

 If you get an error saying `environment.yml` does not exist, you probably have the wrong path to the file.

+If you get an error saying `mamba` isn't defined, try closing and reopening your terminal first and then rerunning the command.

 ### Step 4: Activate the environment